foucar/CASS/README.md

     -r

-Results of PostProcessors can optionally be saved to either a root or a hdf5 file.
+Results of Processors can optionally be saved to either a root or a hdf5 file.
 One has to enable these options in cass_myconfiq.pri Refer to @ref cassinstall for more details.
-The filename has to be given in the PostProcessor setup in the ini file.
+The filename has to be given in the Processor setup in the ini file.

 If you want to quit the program before the file has been fully analyzed but